 Concolor Fir-- A long needled fir, the Concolor has a strong, tangerine-like scent.
 They are very soft touch trees and have great needle retention.

 Fraser Fir-- The most popular fir tree, these have two-toned needles, soft feel and excellent needle retention.
-They have an upwards habit that also makes them sturdy.
+They have an upwards habit that also makes them sturdy for decorating.

 Grand Fir-- The squat shape and long needles make this a unique selection.
-They have a very soft feel, strong aroma and great needle retention.
+They have a very soft feel, strong aroma and very good needle retention.

 Noble Fir-- The only non-Michigan tree, these have a flat layered branch, pungent aroma and soft feel.
-They are good at holding their needles, but are cut early so will dry out sooner than other firs.
+They are good at holding their needles, but are cut early and shipped from Oregon, so they are pricy and will dry out sooner than other firs.
+A traditional western tree that is well worth the investment.

-Scotch Pine-- The most common tree sold at Christmas, these have the traditional shape and color that many look for.
+Scotch Pine-- One of the most common trees sold at Christmas, these have the traditional shape and color that many look for, but they are painted to give them that color.
 They have a stiff feel and good needle retention.
+The Scotch Pine is also the most economical tree for consumers.

 White Pine-- This pine is painted with dark green and has a very soft feel.
 They are quite flimsy so cannot take a lot of excessive decorating.

-Black Hills Spruce-- A sturdy, short needled tree, these are easy to decorate and not as sharp as the blue.
+Black Hills Spruce-- A sturdy, short needled tree, these are easy to decorate and not as sharp as the blue spruce.
+The Black Hills Spruce is painted to give it a rich green hue.